US STOCKS-Stimulus hopes buoy Wall Street after rout

 "The primary action of a payroll tax cut will be to improve investor confidence in the short term," said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management in Seattle.
 "As long as people are able to hang on to their jobs, the payroll tax cuts will be quite supportive."

-Traders are also keeping an eye on Trump's news conference for further hints on stimulus measures to contain the outbreak, which has now infected more than 114,300 people globally and led to over 4,000 deaths.
-A top U.S. public health official warned that the virus spread would likely get worse and advised citizens to assess their travel plans.
+Boosting sentiment further, Vice President Mike Pence said private U.S. health insurance companies had agreed to cover coronavirus treatment and waive co-payment fees for tests.
+Traders will also focus on Trump's news conference later in the day for further hints on measures to contain the outbreak, which has now infected more than 114,300 people globally and led to over 4,000 deaths.

+Utilities and consumer staples — commonly considered bond proxies — were among the biggest decliners, while technology and consumer discretionary stocks edged higher.
+Wall Street's main indexes plunged more than 7% on Monday, the 11th anniversary of the market's longest bull run, as oil prices plummeted following pledges by top producers Saudi Arabia and Russia to increase output in an over-supplied market.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)